LonoCloud/clara-factbase/doc/architecture.md

 - if no substituions done, assign new eids to upsert map and substitute across all E and V position tmpids... done

+The full :db/ref interactions are:

+- :cardinality/many
+  - :type is not :db/ref
+  - :type is :db/ref
+- :cardinality/one
+  - not :unique
+    - :type is not :db/ref
+    - :type is :db/ref
+  - :unique/identity
+    - :type is not :db/ref
+    - :type is :db/ref
+  - :unique/value
+    - :type is not :db/ref
+    - :type is :db/ref

 ### `::unique`
 #### `::unique/identity`